Elev8+ logo Elev8+ Trading

 • The Result: Breakout traders are trapped, and the "Smart Money" is positioned for the real move.

-Elev8+ is designed to help you recognize this trap in real-time.
+Elev8+ is designed to help you recognize this trap in real-time and be on the right side to trade in alignment with institutional order flow.

-Part 1: The 4 Layers of the System
+Part 1: The Core Indicator Layers (Elev8+ Pro)

 Layer 1: The Magnet (Sweep Levels+)